SPECIAL EDUCATIONAL NEEDS AND DISABILITIES (SEND) LOCAL OFFER

 All staff are trained in current First Aid procedures and hold up to date certificates.
 If your child requires medication during their time at The Monkey House then this medication is stored in a secure place.
 A record is kept of all medication administered along with the dosage and time administered this record is signed by yourself and the Nursery Staff member who administered the medication.

-We have a team of 5 members of staff, one qualified teacher, one with a BA(Hons) in Education and Training Studies, one with a level 4 and one with a level 3 qualification.
+We have a team of 5 members of staff, two qualified teachers, one with a BA(Hons) in Education and Training Studies, one with a BA in Early Education, two with a level 4 and one with a level 3 qualification.
 All staff have basic Makaton training whilst one has completed the advanced course along with THOMAS training (specialist support for children on the Autistic Spectrum).

 We can access support from the Services for Young Children Area INCO, services at the local Children’s Centres, specialist advisory teachers and Health visitors.
 Also we are able to directly refer children to the Speech and Language Therapy (SALT) team.